Massive tones from miniature pedals

 First on our list is the Holy Grail Nano Reverb pedal from Electro Harmonix, a smaller and more compact version of the original and much coveted Holy Grail.
 When it comes to reverb, the Holy Grail really is the approriately named and chances are you’ve heard it on a recording owing to the fact it’s widely used and much loved by all genres of music.
 The nano version takes the same great sounds and just packs them into a smaller (and almost indestructible) housing, saving you space on your pedal board.
 Switch between Spring, Hall and Flerb and tweak it with the single knob.
 A small and easy to use pedal that doesn’t sacrifice quality.

-TC took the decision to release mini versions of the majority of its existing line, but in the interest of balance we can’t feature them all here.
-We can however show you the pedal where the modern mini-trend all began, and that’s the Polytune Mini.
+The entire suite of Rowin pedals could make our list owing to their small stature (but huge sound), but in the interest of balance we can’t feature them all here.
+We can however show you the pedal that not only features an accurate tuning capability as well as an in built power supply to power your entire pedal board.
 The first time we saw this pedal in the flesh, so to speak, it shocked us at just how small it really is.
-It’s since found favour with players everywhere who love its accuracy, build quality and, of course, its size.
+It’s since found favour with players who love its accuracy, build quality and, of course, its size.
+A bright LED status indicator and 8 independent 9v power outputs – a great pedal for a budget friendly price.

 While not a specialist mini pedal as such, the MXR Dyna Comp features here by virtue of the fact it is indeed tiny.
 Every good rig needs a compressor on board, so if size is important to you then this is definitely worth considering.
 MXR has a solid reputation for building good quality, durable products which sound great and last for ages.